 Eggplants are usually available in markets throughout the whole year, but they are at their very best and freshest in the late summer months, running from about August through October when they are in peak season.

-They are similar to other nightshade vegetables, including tomatoes, sweet red peppers and potatoes, because of some of their chemical compounds.
+They are similar to other nightshade vegetables, including tomatoes, sweet red peppers and purple potatoes, because of some of their chemical compounds.
 Eggplants grow on short vines that are similar to those of tomato plants.

 When looking for eggplants to purchase, look for the type with a solid shape that appears to have no serious dents and bruises.